 Debates and questions of such ‘greenwashing’ are increasingly rife.
 Greenwashing is the process of painting a false picture about the sustainability of a company’s products with an aim of capitalising on consumer trends.
 Common examples include oil companies featuring the importance of biodiversity on their websites whilst continuing to be the force behind its destruction.
 Futerra’s 2015 Selling Sustainability Report offers 10 basic rules for avoiding greenwashing, including being wary of ‘green’ products from a ‘dirty’ company, irrelevant claims, and ‘fluffy language’.

 Helping consumers to distinguish between ‘green’ and ‘greenwash’ is the growth of ‘B Corporations’.
 So-called B Corps must go through rigorous externally-led analysis that measures their environmental and social impact, from supply-chain to community engagement, to gain a B Corp certification.
-Accountability must be legally built into the business model, balancing people, planet and profits as part of the global movement calling for ’business to be a force for good’.
+Accountability must be legally built into the sustainable business model, balancing people, planet and profits as part of the global movement calling for ’business to be a force for good’.
 The B Corp Directory helps consumers navigate over 3000 B Corps in 150 industries.

 The corporate world is faced with increasing pressure to adapt to a more sustainable business landscape from both investors and consumers.
 With climate-consciousness and calls for corporate transparency on the rise, it won’t be long before businesses who have no regard for the environment will be left behind.
 Global Head of Sustainability at Capgemini, James Robey says, “We firmly believe that those organisations failing to grasp the sustainability agenda will cease to operate in the hard realities of the environment beyond 2030.”

 The increasing divestment of large hedge funds and financiers away from companies that do not disclose their carbon emissions or adapt their business model makes this proposition even more of a reality.